• Skip to main content

 What’s Causing Your Back Pain??

-July 12, 2019 by Lisa
+July 12, 2019 by Jess Powell

 When it comes to back pain, there is no classic case.
 Clients come to us with different reasons for their back pain including: muscle spasms, fusions, herniated discs, impinged nerves, spondylolysis, or scoliosis.
 All of these medical diagnoses are a result of a muscular imbalance.
 Although everyone’s back pain does not look the same, many of these patients have a something in common: a misaligned pelvis.